amannan21/MBP-10-Feed/readme.txt

 With compiler flags -O3 -march=native, the splitter is ~1.5 GB/s on my M2 laptop—well above disk‑read speed.
 That’s why we don’t drag in libcsv or <regex>.

-6. Price parsing
-Instead of stod, we run a bespoke parse_price() that walks the characters and constructs dollars and cents integers.
-Why? stod allocates and is ~10× slower.
-Converting "14.23" to 1423 in‑house keeps the loop vectorisable.

 7. Compile & run
 bash